Soft modes in hot QCD matter: Magnetic equation of state and the critical region

+Note that the slope is independent of the leading amplitude $B_c$.
+We emphasise that this uniquely defines the scaling regime.
+Scale invariance at a critical point implies that thermodynamic functions are homogeneous.
+Using the RG, it can be shown that this arises in the regime where the RG flow equations can be linearised around the fixed-point solution.
+This procedure gives rise to all leading and sub-leading critical exponents, and a unique definition of the critical region.
+By using only the scaling form without regular corrections to analyse our data, we are precisely probing the extent of this linearised regime.
+This is, by definition, independent of the specific observable used and we choose the order parameter simply for convenience.
+We refer to the appendix for more details.

-Note that this slope is independent of the leading amplitude $B_c$.
-If only the leading scaling contributions are taken into account, i.e., neglecting the second term in \labelcref{eq:Deltatilde}, we can use our results for $\bar \Delta_{l}(m_\pi)$ shown in the left plot of \Cref{fig:Delta-mpi} to extract the slope of \labelcref{eq:Deltatilde}.
+If only the leading scaling contributions are taken into account, we can use our results for $\bar \Delta_{l}(m_\pi)$ shown in the left plot of \Cref{fig:Delta-mpi} to extract the slope of \labelcref{eq:Deltatilde}.
 The resulting effective exponent $\delta(m_\pi)$ is shown as the magenta line in the right plot of \Cref{fig:Delta-mpi}.
 To guide the eye, the dashed line shows the value of the actual critical exponent $\delta$ of our system, see \labelcref{eq:ce}.
 In the critical region $\delta(m_\pi)$ must be independent of the mass and agree with this value.
 For the leading scaling behaviour this requires $m_{\pi} \lesssim 0.01$\,MeV.

-We conclude that the leading scaling behaviour can only be valid extremely close to the critical point.
+The leading scaling behaviour can only be valid extremely close to the critical point.
 Within any reasonable numerical accuracy, sub-leading corrections can usually not be neglected.
-To take these corrections into account, we need to determine the sub-leading amplitude $a_m$.
+To take these corrections into account we need to determine the sub-leading amplitude $a_m$.
 To estimate the underlying uncertainty, we extract it from fitting our data of $\bar \Delta_{l}(m_\pi)$ with \labelcref{eq:deltacrit} and the exponents in \labelcref{eq:ce} in the range $m_\pi \in [0.01,m_{\pi,{\rm max}}]$ for two upper values $m_{\pi,{\rm max}} = 0.1$ and 10\,MeV.
 With the sub-leading exponent $\theta_H$ from \labelcref{eq:ce}, we can then use the full equation \labelcref{eq:Deltatilde} to extract $\delta(m_\pi)$ from our data.
 This is shown by the blue band in the right plot of \Cref{fig:Delta-mpi}.
 The boundaries of this band are obtained by using the sub-leading amplitudes $a_m$ extracted from the two different fit ranges defined above.
 We define the critical region as the range of pion masses where the resulting inverse slope $\delta(m_\pi)$ agrees with the actual exponent and find